 Yes it will be exhausting and frustrating at times, but you can make it fun too!
 Looking after elderly parents doesn’t have to be a death sentence chore.

-Remember, the end is coming soon so do your best to make the last few years of their life comfortable and filled with love and compassion, just as you probably would want your last few years to be.
+Remember, their last days are coming soon so do your best to make the end of their life comfortable and filled with love and compassion, just as you probably would want your last few years to be.